These past few weeks, I’ve been painting over laminate furniture in the office and giving it a fresh makeover.

 With another baby on the way, I am in organize mode!
 Our office is the biggest project on the list.

-The laminate IKEA furniture we already have is still in good shape and super functional, so I knew painting it would be a good solution.
+Since the laminate furniture we already have is still in good shape and super functional, I thought painting it would be a good solution.

 I saw a photo of a white bookshelf with a rustic wood back, and thought that would be the perfect way to update our laminate shelves,and get an affordable farmhouse look for my office!
 Post may contain affiliate links.

 Painting over Laminate Furniture

 Painting over laminate furniture made me a bit nervous at first, but I realized it is almost as simple as painting over wood!

 The most important thing is to use a quality primer to ensure adhesion.

 Typically, I use Kilz because it has never let me down as far as sticking to stubborn surfaces.
 Unfortunately, it smells strong for days so I try to only use it outside.

 I used BIN shellac primer for this project, followed by a latex paint.
 The BIN still smells during application, but it is not quite as strong.
 Unlike oil based, it dries completely odorless!

 The paint color I used is Sherwin Williams in the color Alabaster.
 It is a lovely creamy white color, plus I found a gallon of it for $9 in the oops paint at Lowes…score!